Learn to Dive

 Learn to dive on holiday

-This is a fun way to learn as you will likely be part of a small group and will have the same instructor throughout your training but it takes up to four days so means you will spend some of your holiday time reading textbooks and sitting at the bottom of a pool!
-Not necessarily a bad thing but not for everyone.
+If you can spare the time on holiday, this is a fun way to learn, as you’ll likely be part of a small group with the same instructor throughout your training.
+However, it takes up to four days to complete, so you can expect to spend some time reading textbooks and sitting at the bottom of a pool.
+While this is all part of the experience, it won’t be ideal for everyone.

 Great Places to Learn to Dive